 Open today from 8:30am to 4:30pm.

-Jackson County Housing Authority is a public housing agency in Murphysboro, Illinois that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 18th, 2019, Jackson County Housing Authority has 2 waiting lists that are open now or opening soon.
+Jackson County Housing Authority is a Public Housing Agency in Murphysboro, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 24th, 2019, Jackson County Housing Authority has 2 waiting lists that are open now or opening soon.

 The Jackson County, Illinois Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.

 Jackson County Housing Authority serves Jackson County.

 |Public Housing||Open Indefinitely|

 The Jackson County Housing Authority (JCHA) Section 8 Housing Choice Voucher waiting list is currently open, from April 15, 2019 at 8:30 am CT, until further notice.
 It was last open in September, 2017.

 Once the application has been completed, it must be either:

 This waiting list has the following preferences: Live, Work, or Attend School in Jackson County, Illinois, Displaced by Natural Disaster, Working/Employed, Working Families, Rent Burdened.